-- · FDA approved for Opioid Use Disorder treatment in an office- based setting. - Buprenophine acts as a partial mixed opioid agonist at the preceptor and as an antagonist at the x-receptor.
-It has a higher affinity for the μ-receptor than other opioids, and it can precipitate which awai symptoms in those actively using other opioids.
+- · FDA approved for Opioid Use Disorder treatment in an office- based setting. - Buprenophine acts as a partial mixed opioid and an other based setting.
+Buprenophine acts as a partial mixed opioid and an other based setting.
+Buprenophine acts as a partial mixed opioid and an other based setting.
+It is dosed daily, has a higher affinity for the μ-receptor than other opioids, and it can precipitate withdrawal symptoms in those actively using other opioids.
 It is dosed daily, has a long hall-life, and prevents withdrawal in opioid dependent patients. - Many formulations contain naloxone to prevent injection diversion.
-This formulation is the preferred treatment medication. - There is a "ceiling effect" in which further increases above 24mg in dosage does not increa the effects on respiratory or cardiovascular function. - Burgenorphine should be part of a comprehensive management program that includes psychosocial support.
+This formulation is the preferred treatment medication. - There is a "ceiling effect" in which further increases above 24mg in dosage does not increa the effects on respiratory or cardiovascular function. - Buprenorphine should be part of a comprehensive management program that includes psychosocial support.
 Treatment should not be withheld in the absence of psychosocial support. - Overdose with buprenorphine in adults is less common, and most likely occurs in individuals without tolerance, or who are using co-occurring substances like alcohol or benzodiazepines.